 Bethany Kaminsky was a junior Political Science and Women’s Studies double major at the time of her participation with Semester in the City.
 She has been an active member of the University’s Model United Nations and the Sketched Out Comedy Troupe.
 While in Boston, she worked as an intern at the Governor’s Office with members of the public and acted as a liaison to the Governor.
 She loved working in the Boston government and working with the people of Boston!
 View Bethany's presentation from the showcase.

 Ian Kim (Jung Hoon Kim) was a senior Psychology major at the time of his participation with Semester in the City.
-During his junior year, he was an active member of Student Council and Mills Hall Council.
+On campus, Ian was part of the UNH Global Student Success Program, and during his junior year was an active member of Student Council and Mills Hall Council.
 In Boston, Ian interned at Doc Wayne, whose mission is to fuse sport and therapy to heal and strengthen at-risk youth.
 Ian enjoyed taking on the role of “big brother” with the youth he worked with, as he misses his baby brother who lives in South Korea.
 View Ian's presentation from the showcase.

 Leah Kuppermann was a junior double majoring in Human Development and Family Studies and Women’s Studies while minoring in Social Justice Leadership at the time of her participation with Semester in the City.
 During the academic year of 2016-2017, Leah was a Resident Advisor in a first-year dorm and served as the Public Relations Co-Chair for Alpha Phi Omega, a co-ed community service fraternity on campus.
 Leah has also been an Orientation Leader during June of 2017.
 While in Boston, Leah interned at OneGoal Massachusetts.
 OneGoal’s mission is to close the college divide by enlisting and training our nation’s best educators to teach under-served high school students how to enroll in and succeed in college.
 Leah loved interning there last fall because college readiness is a passion of hers.
 She also appreciated OneGoal’s dedication to their students and their efforts to help the students succeed throughout their first year of college and not just during high school.
 View Leah's presentation from the showcase.